Matarwy/TradingPlanet-Swap/docs/CORE.md

 class SwapInterface {

   constructor() {
-    // service name, within it will be stored in SwapApp.swaps this._swapName = null
+    // service name, within it will be stored in TradingPlanetApp.swaps this._swapName = null
   }

   _initSwap() {
-    // init service on SwapApp mounting
+    // init service on TradingPlanetApp mounting
   }
 }
 ```

-- `this._swapName` required by SwapApp setup process, within it will be stored in `SwapApp.swaps[_swapName]`
+- `this._swapName` required by TradingPlanetApp setup process, within it will be stored in `TradingPlanetApp.swaps[_swapName]`
 - `_initSwap()` will be called when swap be mounted